Folashade Omoniyi

-Folashade Omoniyi, also known as Shade Omoniyi (born March 26, 1968), is a businesswoman and the executive chair of the Kwara State Internal Revenue Service.
+Folashade Omoniyi, also known as Shade Omoniyi (born March 26, 1968), is an I. T professional and the executive chair of the Kwara State Internal Revenue Service.
 She was previously MD/CEO of FBN Mortgages Limited, a subsidiary of First Bank of Nigeria.

 Early life and education

+Omoniyi was born on 26 March 1968 in Kano State, Nigeria, where she received her early education before moving to Ilorin in 1976, while still in primary school, following her father’s transfer of services from Kano State to Kwara State.
+She entered secondary school in September 1977.
+She attended St Clare's Girls Grammar School in Offa, Nigeria.
+She is ethnic Yoruba and is the first child and only daughter of her parents.

-Folashade was born in Kano, Nigeria on March 26, 1968.
-She attended St Clare's Girls Grammar School in Offa, Nigeria for her secondary education.
-She is ethnic Yoruba.
-She has a Bachelor of Engineering (Honours) degree from the University of Ilorin and a Masters in Business Administration (MBA) from the Obafemi Awolowo University, Ile-Ife, in 2001.
-She also has attended executive education programs at Michigan Ross, London Business School, Stanford Business School and Lagos Business School.
+She holds a Bachelor of Engineering (Honours) degree in Electrical Engineering from the University of Ilorin, where she was the only female student in her course of study.
+She subsequently earned a Master of Business Administration (MBA) from Obafemi Awolowo University, completed between 1999 and 2001.

+Omoniyi has also attended executive education programmes at the Harvard Business School, Michigan Ross School, London Business School, Stanford Graduate School of Business, and Lagos Business School (SMP 18).